minfrin/tarmux/README.md

 # downloads

-mod_ical is available as RPMs through [COPR] as follows:
+tarmux is available as RPMs through [COPR] as follows:

 ```
 dnf copr enable minfrin/tarmux